od-8/Search-Bar/search-bar v1/README.md

 This is my own personnal attempt at making this project.
+In this attempt I based my code around the video game Ark Survival Ascended(ASA), and in that game there are lots of dinosaurs so i would make search bar that would find the dinosaurs and show how to tame them.